end2endzone/end2endzone-hugo/content/blog/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 ## Find your best point of view

-Take your time to &quot;read&quot; the area.
+Take your time to "read" the area.
 Is it better from a high point of view or a lower point of view ?

 Consider the fact that there might be time that are too windy (which would result in blurred leaves in trees) so you might need to find a spot where you do not see too much leaves or at least find a spot where they are not too close to the camera.